 Savings Accounts with Minimum Balance Requirements

-Some of the best high-interest savings accounts do require an initial deposit to open your account.
+Some of the best high-yield savings accounts do require an initial deposit to open your account.
 But most of them aren’t extremely high thresholds and don’t create a barrier for many people.

 If you’ve already started saving money and have funds to deposit into your new saving account, check out these options for great yields along with a small required opening balance.

 CIT Bank has recently saddled its way into one of the top slots for highest interest on a savings account.
 Luckily, it’s a distinction almost anyone can take advantage of.

 There are no monthly maintenance fee, so you’re truly making money on cash you deposit into your account.

 Savings account holders get access to all of CIT Bank’s online banking features and also can maximize earnings through daily compounding interest.

 Discover offers a high-interest savings account that beats out most of its large-scale national peers.
-There’s no minimum deposit to get started or minimum daily balance required with their online savings account.
+There’s no minimum deposit to get started or minimum daily balance requirement with their online savings account.

 With a 2.00% APY, you can start earning fast.
 In fact, since interest is compounded daily (and dispersed monthly), you’ll earn $47.73 each year on a $5,000 balance.
 Plus, there is no monthly fee to worry about, so you truly get paid to keep your money in your Discover account.